gravitl/netmaker/docs/quick-start.rst

 This is a guide to getting up and running with Netmaker as quickly as possible.

-By default, Netmaker ships with DNS Mode and Client Mode enabled.
+By default, Netmaker ships with DNS Mode, Client Mode, and Secure GRPC enabled.
 However, these features require special permissions and are not necessary for a simple setup, so we are going to deploy without them.
 To learn more about enabling these features, check out the :doc:`installation docs <./server-installation>`.

 Prerequisites
 ==================